Brightify/Cuckoo/README.md

 thenDoNothing()
 ```

 Which methods can be used depends on the stubbed method.
-For example you cannot use the `thenThrow` method with method which cannot throw exception.
+For example you cannot use the `thenThrow` method with a method that isn't throwing or rethrowing.

-The stubbing of method can look like this:
+The stubbing of a method can look like this:

 ```Swift
 stub(mock) { stub in